BaluVadivel/100DaysOfCode/README.md

 <a href="mailto:mailid@domain.com?subject=FEEDBACK">Click</a> to contact

 ### Named Anchor tag or Link within the page
 This linking is created with the help of id attribute.
-Value of the id attribute must be unique.<br>
+Value of the id attribute must be unique.

 **Code:**
 ```
 <h5 id="link">This tags id="link"</h5> <br><br><br><br><br><br><br><br>